ishan-walia/Battery-Water-App/README.md

 Distilled water is commonly used with compatible lead-acid batteries.
 Always follow the instructions provided by your battery manufacturer.

+## Can I view my previous orders?

+Yes.
+Registered users can access their order history from their account.

+## Can I manage my delivery address?

+Yes.
+Users can manage their delivery information through the application.

+## 🚀 Future Improvements

+We aim to continue improving Battery Water with a faster, simpler and more convenient ordering experience.

+Future releases may include additional products, improved order management, enhanced notifications and other customer-focused features.

 ## 🏢 Walia Creations